 - Do not click on any URL sent to you as a link in a text message.

 - Scan your devices weekly for viruses and malware using your computer’s antivirus software.

-- Students who are experiencing issues with their computer recognizing their antivirus program should please bring their device into Kearns 113 so SCS may update their antivirus program (see SCS hours of operation).
+- Students who are experiencing issues with their computer recognizing their antivirus program should please bring their device into Kearns 113 so SCS may update their antivirus program (SCS hours).

-- Current students may download a free antivirus software, called Symantec, here or a recommended anti-malware program, such as Malwarebytes, here.
+- Current students may download a free antivirus software, called Symantec, or a recommended anti-malware program, such as Malwarebytes.